 - Expand or collapse the listed options in the Properties panel.

 - When you hover the mouse over the colors or the character styles on the right pane, you can see the instances where they have been used on screen.
+To copy a color or character style, click it.

 - View the hexadecimal color codes and custom labels for the colors used on the screen.

-- View details of the various interactions such as transitions, overlays, voice and auto-animate on the screen.
+- View details of the various interactions such as transitions, overlays, voice, and auto-animate on the screen.

 You can view the custom labels only if the designer has renamed the color label names in the Asset panel.